-New Research: Bats Harbor Hundreds Of Coronaviruses And Spillovers Aren't Rare
+New Research: Bats Harbor Hundreds Of Coronaviruses, And Spillovers Aren't Rare

 "Now she gets her special treat," says Olival.
 "A little bit of mango juice as a reward."

-At that time Olival and his colleagues were also in the process of collecting samples from thousands of bats in China.
+At that time, Olival and his colleagues were also in the process of collecting samples from thousands of bats in China.

-Fast forward to the present day.
-Olival says what they found is alarming:

-"We found evidence for, in total, from all the sampling we did in China, about 400 new strains of coronaviruses."
+Fast-forward to the present day.
+Olival says what they found is alarming: "We found evidence for, in total, from all the sampling we did in China, about 400 new strains of coronaviruses."

 That means 400 potential candidates to spark another outbreak.
-After all, a coronavirus caused a massive outbreak in China back in 2002 — severe acute respiratory syndrome — or SARS.
+After all, a coronavirus caused a massive outbreak in China back in 2002 — severe acute respiratory syndrome, or SARS.
 And this current outbreak is from a SARS-related coronavirus.

 It gets worse: Scientists had thought spillovers were rare – that bat coronaviruses weren't generally capable of infecting humans so it took complicated steps.
 Step one: a bat coronavirus would have to infect some animal species that had closer contact with people than bats do.
 Step two: While in that other animal's body the virus would need to pick up new genetic code.